 A tab stop is a term used to describe the location the cursor stops after the Tab key is pressed.
-Tab stops are used in word processors to enable users to align text by pressing the Tab key.
-Below is a picture of the ruler bar in Microsoft Office with each of the left tab stops marked as bold L's.
-If these were right tabs, the L would be backwards.
-In Microsoft Word, the tab selector, also called the tab indicator, is a button to the left of the ruler that supplies the user with a variety of tab marker options.
+Tab stops are used in word processors to enable users to align text by pressing Tab.
+Below is a picture of the ruler in Microsoft Word, with each of the left tab stops marked as a bold "L" symbol.
+If these were right tab stops, the "L" would be backwards.
+In Microsoft Word, the tab selector, also called the tab indicator, is a button to the left of the ruler that provides tab marker options.

 Types of tab stops

 Below are explanations of each of the five different tab stops.

 - Left - Text is extended to the right of the tab.